zach2039/vs-additionalspawnconstraints/README.md

 - `"canSpawnOn"` : A list of block codes that are valid for spawning the entity on; supports globs and regex to handle variants.

 - `"cannotSpawnOn"` : A list of block codes that are not valid for spawning the entity on; supports globs and regex to handle variants.

+- `"changeTemporalStormSpawnMechanics"` : Determines if other properties can affect temporal storm spawning, where applicable; default is `false` if unspecified.
+Does not apply to `"minRegionStability"` or `"maxRegionStability"`.
+Only affects entities that are spawned during stor

 Future Plans
 --------